yunjuc/hangman/README.md

 - Run `python manage.py loaddata ./hangman/fixtures/*` to load data *(first time only)*
 - Run `python manage.py runsslserver 0.0.0.0:8888` to start the backend server

-Run `py.test` to launch the backend test runner.
+Run `py.test` to start the backend testing.

 ### Frontend
 You should have [Yarn](https://classic.yarnpkg.com/en/) installed in your computer before the next step.